domoslabs/AppQualityMetricID/draft-teigen-ippm-app-quality-metric-reqs.md

 # Discussion of other performance metrics
 Many network performance metrics and frameworks for reasoning about them have been proposed, used, and abused througout the years.
 We present a brief description of some of the most relevant metrics.

-For each of the metrics below we discuss, briefly, whether or not they meet each of the three criteria set out in the requirements.
+For each of the metrics below we discuss whether or not they meet each of the three criteria set out in the requirements.

 ## Average Peak Througphut
 Throughput relates to user-observable application outcomes in the sense that there must be *enough* bandwidth available.
-Adding extra bandwidth above a certain threshold will at best receive diminishing returns.
+Adding extra bandwidth above a certain threshold will at best receive diminishing returns (and any returns are often due to reduced latency).
 It is not possible to compute the probability of application success or failure based on throughput alone for most applications.
-Throughput can be compared to a variety of application requirements, but since there is no clear correlation between througphut and application performance it is not possible to conclude that an application will work well even if we know enough throughput is available.
+Throughput can be compared to a variety of application requirements, but since there is no clear correlation between througphut and application performance it is not possible to conclude that an application will work well even if we know that enough throughput is available.

 Throughput cannot be composed.